 Greet visitors to the Garden, sell tickets, and provide special event support.

 Assist in the creation of the Garden’s quarterly printed newsletter, The Buzz.
 We are looking for volunteers to help with writing and editing.
 Conduct research and interviews for articles and/or write, edit and proof-read content.
-Quarterly meeting.
+Requires quarterly meeting.

 Assist with botany-related educational opportunities for children ages 3 to 12 years, including Living Lab, Kids in the Garden, and Scouts programs.

-Help design, coordinate and staff education programs.
+Help design, coordinate and host our adult education programs.
 Identify and recruit speakers on a broad range of gardening and garden-related topics.

 Assist Garden grounds staff and partner volunteers in creating, planting, pruning, weeding, and maintaining beds.
 Tuesday mornings, 9:30-11:30am.